Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - IR_A1
      - Journal Article Requests.
-A pre-set Standard View of IR showing total item requests for journal articles.
+A pre-set Standard View of IR showing Total and Unique_Item_Requests for journal articles.
      -

    * - IR_M1
      - Multimedia Item Requests.
-A pre-set Standard View of IR showing total item requests for multimedia items.
+A pre-set Standard View of IR showing Total_Item_Requests for multimedia items.
      -

    * - ISBN (International Standard Book Number)
-     - A unique 13-digit number used to identify a book.
+     - A unique standard identifier (ISO 2108) used to identify monographic publications (books).
      -

    * - ISIL
-     - International Standard Identifier for Libraries and Related Organizations.
-See https://english.slks.dk/work-areas/libraries/library-standards/isil/
+     - International Standard Identifier for Libraries and Related Organizations (ISO 15511).

+       In COUNTER reports ISILs can be used as identifiers for institutions.
      -

-   * - ISNI (International Standard Name Identifier)
+   * - ISNI
-     - A unique number used to identify authors, contributors, and distributors of creative works, including researchers, inventors, writers, artists, visual creators, performers, producers, publishers, aggregators, etc.
+     - International Standard Name Identifier (ISO 27729).
+A unique number used to identify authors, contributors, and distributors of creative works, including researchers, inventors, writers, artists, visual creators, performers, producers, publishers, aggregators, etc.

-       COUNTER defines ISNI as an optional identifier for an institution.
+       In COUNTER reports ISNIs can be used as identifiers for institutions, publishers and item contributors (authors).
      -

    * - ISO